BREAKING

 Our training and prevention programmes work with schools, universities and workplaces to challenge rape myths, shift attitudes and dismantle the systems that allow sexual violence to persist.

-Through our advocacy, campaigns, and communications, we amplify survivor voices and demand change — in culture, in policy and in everyday conversation.
-We share survivor stories, inspire others to speak out, and challenge the narratives that keep sexual violence misunderstood and minimised.
+• Through our activism, campaigns, and communications, we amplify survivor voices and demand change — in culture, in policy and in everyday conversation.

 what YOU CAN do